Constitution of the Board

 (ii) The Board has powers relating to wrecks, derived from the Merchant Shipping Act 1984.
 The Board may prosecute people who remove moorings or buoys, etc., or moor vessels except at a mooring or buoy that has been provided or licensed by the Board

 (iii) The Board has power to make byelaws regulating moorings, and for the prevention of nuisance and for securing good conduct in the harbour.
 Byelaws have been made and these deal with a variety of matters including speed limits, obstruction of navigation, disposal or rubbish, disorderly conduct, water skiing, bait digging and many other matters.
 A new byelaw came into force in 1991 controlling and partially prohibiting the use of jet skis.
 The byelaws were completely revised in 1994.

 4. There are various financial provisions that are beyond the scope of this description.
-The Board precepts the two constituent Councils annually to meet the shortfall of income over expenditure.
-The Board is required to estimate the amount which it needs each year for expenditure in excess of income and each of the constituent councils is then required to pay one half of the amount so estimated.
+The Board has the power to precept the two constituent Councils annually to meet the shortfall of income over expenditure.
+There has been no precept made since 2014.
 The constituent Councils also have power to lend the Board money.
-General Power to Advertise Harbour

 5. There is a power to produce handbooks and other advertisements in relation to the tides, mooring charges and other services and facilities provided by the board.
 The Board publishes a Facilities & Local Services Guide annually.
 Additionally, there are periodic publications promoting safety and environmental awareness